azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_01.md

-# Challenge 1
+# Challenge 1 - Basic model training on Azure

 ## Setup part

-In the Azure Portal, first we create a `Resource Group` and name it `aidevcollege`:
+1. In the Azure Portal, first we create a `Resource Group` and name it `aidevcollege`:
 ![Azure Portal](../images/01-resource-group-creation.PNG)

-Once the Resource Group is created, select **+ Create a resource** in the upper-left corner of Azure portal,
+1. Once the Resource Group is created, select **+ Create a resource** in the upper-left corner of the Azure portal.

-Use the search bar to find **Machine Learning**.
+1. Use the search bar to find **Machine Learning**.

-Select **Machine Learning**.
+1. Select **Machine Learning**.

-In the Machine Learning pane, select **Create** to begin.
+1. In the Machine Learning pane, select **Create** to begin.
 ![alt text](../images/01-create-workspace.gif "Azure Machine Learning Workspace")

-Use the following inputs to create the Azure Machine Learning Workspace:
+1. Use the following inputs to create the Azure Machine Learning Workspace:

 * Workspace name: `aidevcollege`
 * Resource Group: `aidevcollege`
 * Location: `West Europe`
-* Leave the rest at default and create the service.
+* Leave the rest as default and create the service.

 It should look like this: